enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/jobs/writing_payloads.rst

 Payloads are run inside a thread by the JQM engine.
 Alas, Java threads have one caveat: they cannot be cleanly killed.
 Therefore, there is no obvious way to allow a user to kill a job instance that has gone haywire.
 To provide some measure of relief, the engine API provides a method called *yield* that, when called, will do nothing but give briefly control of the job's thread to the engine.
-This allows the engine to check if the job should be killed (it throws an exception to do so).
-Now, if the job instance really has entered an infinite loop where yield is not called, it won't help much.
+This allows the engine to check if the job should be killed (it throws an exception as well as sets the thread's interruption status to do so).
+Now, if the job instance really has entered an infinite loop where yield is not called not the interruption status read, it won't help much.
 It is more to allow killing instances that run well (user has changed his mind, etc.).

 To ease the use of the kill function, all other engine API methods actually call yield before doing their own work.

 Finally, for voluntarily killing a running payload, it is possible to do much of the same: throwing a runtime exception.
-Note that System.exit is forbidden by the Java security manager inside paylaods - it would stop the whole JQM engine, which would be rather impolite towards other running job instances.
+Note that System.exit is forbidden by the Java security manager inside payloads - it would stop the whole JQM engine, which would be rather impolite towards other running job instances.

 Full example